 • In a stand mixer fitted with the whisk attachment, beat the cream, powdered sugar, and vanilla to the stiff peak stage.
 Add the sour cream and whisk just until it is incorporated (just a couple of seconds).

-2 tablespoons powdered sugar, 1 teaspoon pure vanilla extract, 2 tablespoons sour cream, 1 cup heavy cream
+1 cup heavy cream, 2 tbsp powdered sugar, 1 tsp pure vanilla extract, 2 tbsp sour cream

 • Top the pie with the whipped cream and slices of just-cut bananas.
 Refrigerate until ready to serve or serve immediately.